cocos/cocos-docs/en/editor/extension/extension-manager.md

 ### Internal Extensions

 The extensions in the Internal extensions tab are all built-in extensions of the editor.
-The internal extensions cannot be closed, uninstalled or refreshed, and external extensions cannot be imported as internal extensions, so the Scan and Import buttons above are grayed out and not available.
+The internal extensions cannot be closed, uninstalled or refreshed, and external extensions cannot be imported as internal extensions.
+The Scan and Import buttons above are grayed out and not available.

 ![simple-extension](./image/extension-internal.png)